adriaan-vd-graaf/genome_integration/docs/source/about_genome_integration.md

 This library comes with the MR-link software, which can be used for causal inference of gene expression traits to complex traits

-Many things are of yet undocumented.

 ## Features of genome_integration
-`genome_integration` is designed as a library with helper functions and analysis functionality that help the analysis and integration of genomics data.
+`genome_integration` is designed as a library with helper functions and analysis functionality that aids in the analysis and integration of genomics data.

 Features of genome_integration include: